Just a Little Snip? 10 Things You Probably Didn’t Know About Circumcision

-Although uncircumcised penises don’t look or function all that differently from circumcised ones, some men act as if uncut penises are strange and unfamiliar creatures.
-So to help better acquaint cut and uncut men with penises unlike their own, we’ve rounded up 10 interesting and educational circumcision facts.
+Uncircumcised penises don’t look or function all that differently from circumcised penises, but some men — particularly some American men — act like foreskin is strange and unfamiliar.
+So in an effort to help better acquaint men — both “cut” and “uncut” — with penises unlike their own, we’ve rounded up 10 interesting and educational circumcision facts.

 1. The Numbers